eyalk11/patent_drawings/README.md

 Use the final annotated SVG in your patent application.

-**Note**
-The example workflow was from time that the script mishandled parallelograms.
+Note: *The example workflow was from time that the script mishandled parallelograms.
-After a revision, this works, and also no override was needed.
+After a revision, the issue was solved and no override was needed.
 I kept the original workflow as it is more illustrative.
+The updated version is below.*

 <img width="366" height="656" alt="image" src="https://github.com/user-attachments/assets/00f25ef2-82c3-4883-8cdc-db34726cab5e" />